The use of bar soap has been questioned in recent years, with some people claiming that it is unhygienic and spreads germs. But is this really true?

 Or less effective to be washing your hands with bar soap than liquid soap?

 The fact is that washing your hands with soap and water, providing you do it properly, make sure you get a good lather and don’t miss half your hand, is just as effective as using liquid soap or antibacterial soap, both of which also need to be used properly to be effective.

 Is Bar Soap Effective At Cleaning Your Hands

-Unless the soap you are using is labeled as being antibacterial the soap isn’t killing the bacteria on your skin, instead the surfactants in the soap combined with the water you are washing with are very effective at lifting off dirt, viruses and bacteria and washing them down the drain.
+Unless the soap you are using is labelled as being antibacterial the soap isn’t killing the bacteria on your skin, instead, the surfactants in the soap combined with the water you are washing with are very effective at lifting off dirt, viruses and bacteria and washing them down the drain.